Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 * Press insert (it will insert null shadow shader), wait, it should say "5 file inserted"

-It will replace 2 shadow and 1 regular fog shader files, 2 delirium fog files. **This step was only tested with NVIDIA**
+It will replace 2 shadow and 1 regular fog shader files, 2 delirium fog files.

 * Automods -> PoeSmoother -> Check env, ot, epk, pet (top 4 boxes)